thofyb/eas_testing/README.md

     MR script installs (if it's not installed yet) [Trial Xtreme 3] and plays for 15 minutes.
 - _Video Shooting_:
-    MR script activates camera app and shoots video for 15 minutes.
+    MR script installes [Open Camera] (if it's not installed yet) app and shoots video for 15 minutes.
 - _Video Playback_:
-    This case is not a script.
+    MR script plays video on your smartphone.
-    For starting this case you need to set video from ```/mrScripts``` folder (or your own video) and start to play it with this command:
+    Attention: download a 15-minute long video to your phone and change folder in script if needed!
-    ```
+    Also you have to choose a video player if first script usage.
-    adb shell am start -a android.intent.action.VIEW -t video/mp4 -d <URI>
+- _Photomath_:
-    ```
+    MR script installs [Photomath] app (if it's not installed yet) and solves integral for 15 minutes.